 Moreover, I'm currently working together with an US-based singer songwriter, developing lyrics and new musical ideas.
 Another project is doing some re-mastering project together with an US-based mastering engineer.
 And, last - not least: digging into new options for promotion / marketing is interesting me very much right now.
 There is a series of Blog articles available giving insight to my latest experiences.

-Last - not least, I love making music together with my bandmates and we are using Jamulus as a tool for connecting to musicians all over Europe.
+Last - not least, I love making music together with my bandmates from D!kS (The coverband with the exclamation mark) and we are using Jamulus as a tool for connecting to musicians all over Europe.
 Jamulus was certainly one of the discoveries during the COVID-19 shut-down phase and is working quite well for us.
 There is a Blog article available on how we configured soft- and hardware to perform online music jamming with Jamulus at low latency.